scafi/learning-scafi-alchemist/README.md

 #### What happened
-This example shows an application of Aggregate Processes, which is s a way to specify a dynamic number of collective computations running on dynamic ensembles of devices.
+This example shows an application of Aggregate Processes, which is s a way to specify a dynamic number of collective computations running on dynamic ensembles of devices (more details in ).
 ![Processes API](https://user-images.githubusercontent.com/23448811/175660568-9906a920-d701-48ce-a0de-a0d6fa146425.gif)

 #### What is inside